What is Satiety?

 The multivariate analysis of the data from Optimisers showed that the following components of food were associated with eating more:

-While each energy-providing nutrients are present in whole foods, they usually come with plenty of fibre or protein along with minerals and vitamins.
-On the other hand, modern ultra-processed food products often provide all of these energy sources together with minimal protein, fibre, minerals or vitamins.
+While each energy-providing nutrient is present in whole foods, they usually come with plenty of fibre or protein along with minerals and vitamins.
+On the other hand, modern ultra-processed food products often provide all of these energy sources together with minimal protein, fibre, minerals, or vitamins.
 This overdrives our dopamine circuits to make us want to eat more of these foods while providing minimal nutrients.

 The Satiety Index Score